The Last of Us (video game): Critical response

 The graphic depiction of violence in The Last of Us generated substantial commentary from critics.
 Prior to the release of the game, Keith Stuart of The Guardian wrote that the acceptability of the violence would depend on its context within the game.
 Engadget writer Ben Gilbert found the game's persistent focus on combat was "a necessary evil to lead the game's fragile protagonist duo to safety", as opposed to being used as a method to achieve objectives.
 Kotakus Kirk Hamilton wrote that the violence was "heavy, consequential and necessary", as opposed to gratuitous.
 USgamers Anthony John Agnello wrote that the game consistently reinforces the negativity associated with violence, intentionally making players feel uncomfortable while in violent combat.
 He stated that the deaths within the game were not unnecessary or unjustified, making the story more powerful.
-Kelly of Computer and Video Games stated that, despite the "incredibly brutal" combat, the violence never felt gratuitous.
-PlayStation Official Magazines Meikleham echoed remarks that the violence was not gratuitous, instead serving to "convincingly sell" the game's atmosphere.
+Kelly of CVG stated that, despite the "incredibly brutal" combat, the violence never felt gratuitous.
+OPMs Meikleham echoed remarks that the violence was not gratuitous, instead serving to "convincingly sell" the game's atmosphere.
 Eurogamers Welsh echoed similar remarks, stating that the violence is not "desensitized or mindless".
 Matt Helgeson of Game Informer observed that the game's violence leads to players questioning the morality of their choices.
 Joystiqs Mitchell wrote that the violence is "designed to be uncomfortable", stating that it contributes to Joel's character.

 Many critics discussed the game's depiction of female characters.
 Jason Killingsworth of Edge praised its lack of sexualized female characters, writing that it "offers a refreshing antidote to the sexism and regressive gender attitudes of most blockbuster videogames".
 Eurogamers Ellie Gibson praised Ellie as "sometimes strong, sometimes vulnerable, but never a cliché".
 She felt that Ellie is initially established as a "damsel in distress", but that this concept is subverted.
 GameSpots Carolyn Petit praised the female characters as morally conflicted and sympathetic, but wrote that gender in video games should be evaluated "based on their actual merits, not in relation to other games".
 Chris Suellentrop of The New York Times acknowledged that Ellie is a likable and "sometimes powerful" character, but argued that The Last of Us is "actually the story of Joel", stating that it is "another video game by men, for men and about men".
 The Last of Us was also praised for its depiction of LGBT characters.
 Sam Einhorn of GayGamer.net felt that the revelation of Bill's sexuality "added to his character ... without really tokenizing him".
 American organization GLAAD named Bill one of the "most intriguing new LGBT characters of 2013", calling him "deeply flawed but wholly unique".
 A kiss between two female characters in Left Behind was met with positive reactions.